 – It helps when both of us are Christians and we believe “God will not put us through more than we can withstand”.
 If He has planned the triplet pregnancy for us (1 out of 8000), He will surely pull us through.

-- For triplets, there’s still a greater chance of success, but if it’s quadruplets, than we might think otherwise.
+– There’s still a greater chance of success for triplets.
+But if it’s quadruplets, than we might think otherwise.

 We’re really fortunate and blessed that my pregnancy is comparatively better than other triplets cases in KKH.
 During the same period, 3 triplets cases end in pain, #1) 2 sharing the same sac didn’t make it during the 2nd trimester and the 3rd one in its own sac was endangered, whole pregnancy terminated. #2) Delivered at week 21, all 3 cannot make it. #3) Delivered at week 25, 1 may have some problems, the other 2 might survive.
 Of course, all 3 cases didn’t opt for selective reduction initially…

 We also notice that the egg and sperm quality matters a lot too.
 I have heard of cases whereby the sperm or egg have quality issues, the pregnancies end in miscarriage even if it’s conceived naturally.
 Thus it’s better to solve the roots of the problems (by seeking treatment from gynae or male specialist) and have a much safer pregnancy than to rush into it and suffer from great disappointment when the pregnancies end prematurely.